Mapping for Emergencies – Toddbrook Reservoir

 On 1 August 2019, a major incident was declared at Toddbrook Reservoir in Derbyshire.
 Several days of heavy rain had resulted in high volumes of water flowing over the spillway, partially dislodging concrete slabs.

-Spillways are structures that either form part of a dam, or are found just beside one.
-They are used, when a reservoir is full, to pass floodwater safely, and in a controlled way, over a dam, around it or through it.
+Spillways are structures that either form part of a dam or are found just beside one.
+When a reservoir is full, they are used to pass floodwater safely and in a controlled way over, around or through a dam.

 The Environment Agency (EA) issued a severe flood warning indicating a ‘danger to life’ and Derbyshire declared a major incident, with approximately 1,500 residents evacuated from the nearby village of Whaley Bridge.